cs-uob/COMSM0049/docs/lectures/LECTURE6.md

 # Lecture 6  (Hardware Security)

 The lecture is subdivided in small videos.
-Please, watch the video and go through the reading material in your own time.
+Please, watch the videos and go through the reading material in your own time.
 Also remember to work on the accompanying [exercises sheet](../exercises/EXERCISE6.md)

 | Video                   | Links                     |                                                                                                                                                                                              |